StanislawSm/matLabDemo/README.md

 In this repo You will find mine implementations of basic numerical algorithms.
 Touched subjects are:

-  equations systems resolving
+  equations systems resolving,

-  optimisation
+  optimisation,

-  approximation
+  approximation,

-  interpolation
+  interpolation,

-  integration
+  integration,

-and others
+and others.